-He is in today for a phone Q&A session about his experience and the recruitment industry.
+He is in today for a quick Q&A about his experience in the recruitment industry.

-So, now it’s now been five years from winning The BBC Apprentice – that’s quite a milestone, so tell me: what have you learned?
+Ricky, what have you learned from winning The Apprentice?
 What have you achieved?
 What is the thing you’re most proud of?

 There are not many recruitment agencies doing what you do – I mean: there are loads of generic recruitment agencies, but not many specialists like you…

 Exactly, and that’s one thing I would never change.
 When I started the company, we were designed to be a specialist company in a specialist market, and we stayed true to that kind of passion, and that’s the reason the business has been able to grow year after year, ’cause people understand that this is the market we are really interested in.
 Two-thirds of my company has a scientific background, and we work with scientists that we could have been, so we help and industry that we have been studied to do.

 What was your plan B if you didn’t win The Apprentice and if you didn’t get into recruitment at all?

 Had I not won The Apprentice, I would still be doing exactly what I do today; one of the reasons why I got the investment on The Apprentice is that I spent a number of years recruiting science for a company and I have always believed that I could do it better, that I could do it differently, and help more people; so, for me, the idea of setting up Hyper Recruitment Solutions would always be going to be what I would be going to create.
 If Lord Sugar hadn’t given me the money, I would have started without him; it might have taken a bit longer to get where we are now, it might have been harder – I don’t know, but I’d always be doing what I’m doing now.
 And I think that’s the difference to me between companies that make it and company that don’t: I was going to do this, whether I had success or not with The Apprentice – I wasn’t going to allow anything holding me back.
 And the passion of wanting to do something would always mean you’re going to be into it.